BadrChoubai/docker-kubernetes-notes/Kubernetes/projects/06-networking/README.md

 3. Our Goals:

-    1. Deploy each application into our Kubernetes cluster
+   1. Deploy each application into our Kubernetes cluster:

+      - [ ] All APIs running in the same Cluster
+      - [ ] Auth and Users API in same Pod
+      - [ ] Tasks API in own Pod

+   2. Allow communication between Users API and Auth API
-    2. Establish the correct Networking infrastructure so that only the `Users` API and `Tasks` API are accessible from an API Client
+   3. Ensure that only the Users API and Tasks API are accessible by an API Client